 Fine attractions and strategic marketing has tourism booming, creating a vast economic impact in the quintessential Southern city of Oxford

-This week marks the 34th annual National Travel and Tourism Week–an annual salute to travel across America.
 The tourism industry continues to grow; nationally tourists spend $990.3 billion on their travels in 2016.
-Here in quaint Oxford, travelers spent over $153 billion, an increase of over 13 percent from the year prior, creating a positive economic impact for the entire community.
+Here in quaint Oxford, travelers spend over $153 billion, an increase of over 13 percent from the year prior, creating a positive economic impact for the entire community.

 A boost in tourism can be accredited to Oxford’s unique attractions and strategic marketing plan.
 Visit Oxford Mississippi achieved both regional and national media coverage over the last year, which resulted in 40 published articles, garnished 1.8 billion impressions that have an estimated value of more than $17 million.
 Publications include: USA Today, Southern Living, Travel and Leisure Magazine, TripAdvisor and The Smithsonian, among others.